Laura Bradley

 MA (Hons), MSt, DPhil (Oxon)

-Laura Bradley grew up in Liverpool and graduated from the University of Oxford with a Congratulatory First in the MA in Modern History and Modern Languages (German).
-During her degree, she spent a year teaching at the Gesamtschule Rodenkirchen, Cologne, and made her first forays into theatre archives in Cologne and Berlin.
-She also holds an MSt in European Literature (Distinction) and a DPhil in German from the University of Oxford, and spent two years as a Junior Research Fellow at Merton College, Oxford.
-She moved to the University of Edinburgh in 2005 and was promoted to Senior Lecturer in 2011 and to a Personal Chair in German and Theatre in 2016.
-Laura is currently Series Editor of German Monitor (published by Brill) and a member of the Editorial Board of the Brecht Yearbook.
+I grew up in Liverpool and graduated from the University of Oxford with a Congratulatory First in the MA in Modern History and Modern Languages (German).
+During my degree, I spent a year teaching at the Gesamtschule Rodenkirchen, Cologne, and made my first forays into theatre archives in Cologne and Berlin.
+I also hold an MSt in European Literature (Distinction) and a DPhil in German from the University of Oxford, and spent two years as a Junior Research Fellow at Merton College, Oxford.
+I moved to the University of Edinburgh in 2005 and was promoted to Senior Lecturer in 2011 and to a Personal Chair in German and Theatre in 2016.
+Since 2022, I have been Dean of Postgraduate Research for the College of Arts, Humanities and Social Sciences.

 Research Interests

-Laura Bradley's research focuses on theatre, politics, and censorship, with a particular focus on the GDR.
-She has published two monographs with Oxford University Press: Brecht and Political Theatre: 'The Mother' on Stage (2006) and Cooperation and Conflict: GDR Theatre Censorship, 1961-1989 (2010).
-Her third monograph, Brecht and the Art of Spectatorship, is well underway and is supported by the British Academy and Leverhulme Trust.
-Laura has published extensively in leading journals on Brecht, GDR theatre cenosrhsip, and representations of crime in GDR film and television.
+My research focuses on theatre, politics, and censorship, with a particular focus on both Brecht and the GDR.
+I have published two monographs with Oxford University Press: Brecht and Political Theatre: 'The Mother' on Stage (2006) and Cooperation and Conflict: GDR Theatre Censorship, 1961-1989 (2010), and I am delighted that OUP will be publishing my third monograph, Brecht and the Art of Spectatorship, in spring 2025.
+I have published extensively in leading journals on Brecht, GDR theatre censorship, and representations of crime in GDR film and television, and my latest article - currently under review - is on ghost stations in Cold War Berlin.

 Research Activity

-Laura has published a series of articles on theatre censorship in peer-reviewed journals and edited books, and has also published on contemporary German theatre, representations of crime and detection in the GDR, the Turkish-German writer Emine Sevgi Özdamar, and the poet Kito Lorenc.
-She co-edited a volume entitled Brecht and the GDR: Politics, Culture, Posterity, with Karen Leeder (University of Oxford).
-It was published in 2011 as volume 5 of the Edinburgh German Yearbook.
+As well as publishing articles on Brecht and theatre censorship, I have also published on contemporary German theatre, representations of crime and detection in the GDR, the Turkish-German writer Emine Sevgi Özdamar, and the poet Kito Lorenc.

 Knowledge Exchange

-In 2014-15, Laura Bradley was Principal Investigator on a collaborative project called 'Who's Watching Who?', funded by the AHRC and with public events running from 2014 through to 2018.
-Laura worked with the award-winning playwright Peter Arnott and the ex-BBC film maker Susan Kemp to engage wider public audiences with her research on the GDR.
-Peter wrote a new play called ENSEMBLE, and the development process was opened up to the public through Peter's blog and a series of eight public events, including rehearsed readings of three different drafts.
-Rehearsed readings of the finished play were performed on the largest stage at the Traverse Theatre Edinburgh, Websters Theatre in Glasgow, and the Byre in St Andrew's.
-Susan Kemp made a documentary film called WRITING ENSEMBLE, shot on location in Berlin, Dresden, Edinburgh, and Glasgow.
+My research on East German theatre censorship sparked an exciting collaboration with the filmmaker Susan Kemp, the award-winning dramatist Peter Arnott, and the Playwrights’ Studio Scotland, funded by the AHRC.
+In 2014-15, Peter Arnott wrote a new play – Ensemble – about my research, and rehearsed readings of the finished play were performed on the largest stage at the Traverse Theatre Edinburgh, Websters Theatre in Glasgow, and the Byre in St Andrew's.
+Susan Kemp made a documentary film called Writing Ensemble, shot on location in Berlin, Dresden, Edinburgh, and Glasgow.
 It has been shown at the Glasgow Film Theatre, Edinburgh Filmhouse, Scottish Storytelling Centre, and Hyde Picture House in Leeds, as well as at other screenings in Edinburgh and Berlin.
-These later screenings included an event at the Being Human Festival in 2018.
+I went on to co-organize a symposium with the Playwrights' Studio on collaborations between theatre practitioners and academics, and an event at the Being Human Festival.
+My public engagement work on censorship underpinned two impact case studies for REF2021 and REF2014, contributing to an excellent REF impact result.

 The precursor to this project was a two-day special event at the Glasgow Film Festival in 2011, which Laura co-organised with Susan Kemp and Fiona Rintoul, at their invitation.
 The event was called 'The Stasi Are Among Us', and it featured 6 film screenings, introduced by the directors Thomas Heise, Claus Löser, Hannes Schönemann, and Rainer Simon.
 It also included roundtable discussions with the directors and readings of underground literature by the writers Johannes Jansen and Gabriele Stötzer.